kfahn22/heart_curve/README.md

 # Rendering a heart curve in P5.js

 There are many ways to draw a heart shape.
-It could be something really simple like rotating a square by PI/2 and attatching half circles to two adjacent sides.
+It could be something really simple like rotating a square by PI/4 and attatching half circles to two adjacent sides.
 You can also render a heart using higher order math equations.
 Following [Daniel Shiffman](https://thecodingtrain.com)'s approach in his Heart Curve coding challenge, I choose the later route.
-I started with the equations on two different websites, and played around with the parameters until I was able to render a decent heart shape.
+I utilized the equations from two different websites.
+In some cases, I had to tinker a bit with the parameters until I was able to render a decent heart shape.

 ## Heart curve from Heart Curve coding challenge